Cyprus, Nicosia

 • Winter and spring — the best time for birdwatching and flamingos.

-Conservation and current challenges
+Protection and modern challenges

 Practical information

-How to get there: easiest by car.
+Getting there: easiest by car.
 Public transport does not reach the lake; the nearest stop is My Mall in Limassol, from where you can take a taxi.

 What to bring: comfortable shoes, water, a hat, binoculars or a camera.